 If the phone isn’t answered straight away we might be on one of our photography workshops so please leave us a message and we’ll get right back to you.

 Photography Course FAQs

 How big are your photography courses?

-Our photography courses will have at most five other delegates.
+Our photography courses will have at most seven other delegates.
 We think limiting the size is the best way to ensure you get the most out of the day and ensure that there are plenty of opportunities to ask questions either in the group or one to one.

 Do I need to have the latest camera?

 Absolutely not!
 For our beginners photography courses, even a compact digital camera is fine – as long as it has controls to adjust shutter speed, aperture and ISO.
 If you are not sure, please call.
 For intermediate photography courses and advanced photography courses, a DSLR camera is the norm, but even then, it’s not about how new or impressive the equipment is, it’s about building your skills to use what you have to its full potential.

 A tripod or monopod is optional – you’ll be carrying it around for hours though.
 Please remember to charge your batteries and bring a spare charged battery and have enough space on your memory card for taking scores of photographs.
 For intermediate and advanced courses, if you have handheld flashguns then feel free to bring them.